La Pelosa Beach Rules 2026: Towel Ban, Fines & What Tourists Must Know

 According to reports, scientific studies conducted by the University of Sassari proved that traditional terry-cloth towels act like high-powered magnets for the island’s famous “flour” sand.
 When these towels get damp from the sea air or wet skin, they trap thousands of microscopic grains in their loops.

 The math is devastating: with thousands of tourists shaking their towels out at the end of every day, several tons of protected sand vanish from the shoreline every single season.
 To stop this “accidental theft,” the Sardinian government has made it a legal offense to allow a towel to touch the sand.
+In simple terms, this is why towels are banned at La Pelosa beach: they remove microscopic sand particles every time they are used, contributing to long-term erosion of the shoreline.

 Important note: This rule currently applies specifically to La Pelosa beach in Stintino.
 Other Sardinian beaches maintain separate local regulations, though similar environmental measures are expanding across the island.